vuejs/rfcs/active-rfcs/0037-router-return-guards.md

 ## Errors

-Unexpected errors can still be thrown synchronously or synchronously:
+Unexpected errors can still be thrown synchronously or asynchronously:

 ```js
 router.beforeEach((to) => {